 Coronavirus: Planning service update

-As coronavirus (Covid-19) continues to impact on all aspects of our daily lives, our planning and building control officers are now working remotely.
+As the coronavirus continues to impact on all aspects of our daily lives, our planning and building control officers are now working remotely.
 This will have some implications for how we operate.
 We wish to re-assure you that we are doing all that we can to help maintain an appropriate level of service at this time in accordance with government guidelines.

 How you can help us during this time